Skip to main content

 Role: Principal Investigator

-• Community-based participatory research in partnership with RESPECT, Omaha, a community-based organization that utilizes theatre to build healthy relationships among youth in Nebraska.
+• Community-based participatory research in partnership with RESPECT, Omaha, a community-based organization that uses theatre to build healthy relationships among youth in Nebraska.
 This project solicits the experiences and viewpoints of Latinx youth living in Omaha and rural areas of the state in order to adapt a dating violence play for enhanced cultural relevancy.

 Role: Principal Investigator